Adafede/adafede.github.io/_pages/cv.md

 ======
 *Adriano Rutz* is a pharmacist.
-After working with volatiles (GC-MS/GC-O) in the Analytical Research Laboratory and Research & Development department of Tradall SA (Bacardi group), he started a PhD in Phytochemistry in Prof. Wolfender’s group.
+After working with volatiles (GC-MS/GC-O) in the Analytical Research Laboratory and R&D department of Tradall SA (Bacardi group), he started a PhD in Phytochemistry in Prof. Wolfender’s group.
 He is now developing advanced LC-MS-based metabolite profiling methods and tools to assess phytochemical and